ZackMFleischman/storybook-generator/README.md

 ### What It Does

-1. **Topic → Outline**: User enters a topic (e.g., "a curious rabbit who learns to share"), AI generates a story outline with characters, setting, and plot points
+1. **Topic → Outline**: User enters a topic (e.g., "a curious rabbit who learns to share"), AI generates a story outline with characters, setting, plot points, and cover descriptions
 2. **Outline → Manuscript**: AI expands the outline into page-by-page text with illustration descriptions
-3. **Manuscript → Illustrations**: AI generates images for each page based on the illustration descriptions
+3. **Manuscript → Illustrations**: AI generates front cover, all page illustrations, and back cover automatically
-4. **Export**: Combine everything into a downloadable PDF
+4. **Export**: Combine everything (cover + pages + back cover) into a downloadable PDF

 ### Key Features

 - **Project Management**: Sidebar drawer to create, load, and switch between projects
 - **Resume Progress**: Automatically returns to where you left off when loading a project
 - **Iterative Editing**: Provide feedback on any section and regenerate with changes
+- **Cover Generation**: Automatic front cover (with title) and back cover (with blurb) generation
 - **AI Response Caching**: Global cache avoids repeated API calls for identical prompts
 - **Age-Appropriate Content**: Supports ages 3-5 (simple vocabulary) and 5-8 (more complex narrative)
 - **Configurable**: Page count, tone keywords, art style, text composition mode